In Ephesians 5:19-20, Paul wrote the following:

 First Module of the Gospel of John (9/2/19)

 We recently completed the prototype studies for the first module of the Gospel of John.
 This module consists of three studies.
 The first study is on the gospel's prologue (John 1:1-18).
 The second study covers the rest of John 1, which contains testimonies about Jesus by John the Baptist and three of the initial disciples of Jesus.
 The third study is on John 2:1-22 that describes two third day signs.

 The completion of this first module is an important milestone because we can now ask small groups to review this set of studies and to give us feedback on them.
-This feedback from small group members will help us determine the strengths and weaknesses of the studies from a users' perspective.
-This feedback will then help us make changes to the studies to address the study’s weaknesses and to further enhance their strengths.
+This feedback from small group members will help us determine the strengths and weaknesses of the studies from the perspective of a user.
+This feedback will then help us make changes to the studies to address any of their weaknesses and to further enhance their strengths.